akbarnuman/akbarnuman/README.md

 **Databases & Tools**

-`MongoDB` `MySQL` `Git` `GitHub` `Postman`
+`MongoDB` `MySQL` `Git` `GitHub`

 ---

 ### Featured Projects

-🚑 **Hospital Management System**
+🚑 **Mushroom Disease Detection System**

-Role-based web application built with Django featuring authentication, appointment scheduling, patient management, and doctor dashboards.
+Developed a full-stack AI application that leverages deep learning and computer vision to detect mushroom diseases from images with real-time predictions.

-👥 **User Management System**
+👥 **ChatApp**

-Full-stack CRUD application built using Node.js, Express.js, MongoDB, and Mongoose with RESTful APIs and cloud database deployment.

-🌱 **Smart Fertilizer Planner**

-Agriculture-focused platform that helps farmers generate optimized fertilizer recommendations for specific land parcels.
+Built a scalable real-time chat platform using the MERN stack and Socket.IO, featuring instant messaging, authentication, and a responsive user experience.

 ---